day8/re-frame/docs/breaking-it.md

 > Eddington defined science as “the earnest endeavour to put into order the facts of experience”

 So what are we doing here?
-Marketing (Narative warefare) for the re-frame framework or computer science.
+Marketing (Narrative warefare) for the re-frame framework or computer science.

 ## Pros